 If you have stumbled across this guide, you are more than likely contemplating a trip to the famous Whitsundays.
 If that is the case – if you’re even considering visiting these islands… DO IT!
 Seriously.
 You will not regret it, that I say with confidence.

-Choosing Your Tour
+Choosing Your Whitsundays Tour

 Like any great adventure, you need to start by deciding on your mode of transport.
-If you really want to get to know The Whitsundays, you’ll want to do so by boat and for this, you’ll need to decide on a sailing tour company.
+If you really want to get to know The Whitsundays, you’ll want to do so by boat.
+And for this, you’ll need to decide on a sailing tour company.

-I must warn you that sailing The Whitsundays does not come cheap, but the prices aren’t totally preposterous.
+I must warn you that sailing The Whitsundays does not come cheap.
+But the prices aren’t totally preposterous.
 If you’re exploring the whole East Coast of Australia, as I did, you’ll most likely have mapped out a few key activities you want to do that cost a little more.
 This is one of them, so set some budget aside.
-As I said, Mike and I did not plan ahead (lesson learned), so the tour we booked seemed a little on the pricey side when I first heard the figure.
+As I said, Mike and I didn’t plan ahead, and it seemed a little on the pricey side when I first heard the figure.
 Lesson learned.

-A lot of Whitsundays trips targeting 20-year-olds+ appear to be marketed as party packages.
-Not really my vibe.
-I left that version of myself behind in Zante a fair few years ago and though the memories are fond, I have no desire to relive them.
+A lot of Whitsundays trips targeting 20-year-olds+ are marketed as party packages.
+Not exactly my vibe.
+I left that version of myself behind in Zante a fair few years ago and though the memories are fond… I have no desire to relive them.
 Especially if I’m forking out for an exceptional experience halfway across the world.
 What about you?

-Mike and I booked onto the ‘Powerplay‘ excursion; a decision we do not regret.
+Mike and I booked onto the ‘Powerplay‘ excursion.
+A decision we do not regret.
 Powerplay is marketed as a couples and single-girls-only boat (sorry gents).
 I suppose they think this means slightly calmer clientele, as opposed to the group on the ‘Spank Me’ boat.
-I’m serious, this boat exists.
-Please let me know if you opted for this one.
+(I’m serious, this boat exists.
+Please let me know if you tried it).

 Details on the Powerplay Catamaran

 As mentioned above, we opted for the Powerplay sailing tour – a tour that included many benefits.
-Contrary to the party boat, we had an onboard jacuzzi, 2 trampoline nets to laze about on, and a really really nice crew.
-The crew even prepare all of your meals for you as part of the package deal.
+Contrary to the party boat, we had an onboard jacuzzi, 2 trampoline nets to laze about on, and an exceptional crew.
+The crew even prepare all your meals for you as part of the package deal.
 I know, I know, it just keeps on getting better!
-Other features of the catamaran include:

 - A shower: 30-second showers are permitted per person, per day.
 Mainly to rinse off excess saltwater.